HusseinBakri/BlenderPythonDecimator/README.md

 # Requirements
-Installing Blender on the Operating System in question.
+Installing Blender on the Operating System (OS) in question.

 Example in Ubuntu Server 16.04: 'sudo apt-get install blender'

 Example in Fedora 26: 'sudo dnf install blender'

-NB: Make sure also you can call Blender from cmd/terminal of your OS.
+NB: Make sure also you can call Blender from the command line or terminal of your OS.

 ## Mac OS
-In Mac OS, Blender may be an unrecognized command so you need to create an alias so it can be used from terminal Normally Blender command or process is inside the blender.app folder.
+In Mac OS, Blender may be an unrecognized command so you need to create an alias so it can be used from terminal Normally the Blender command or process is inside the blender.app folder.
 Do the following:
 ```
 echo 'alias blender="/Applications/blender.app/Contents/MacOS/blender"' >> .bashrc
 ```
-or normally in a folder in /Applications called also Blender
+or normally you can also find it in a folder in /Applications called also Blender
 ```
 echo 'alias blender="/Applications/Blender/blender.app/Contents/MacOS/blender"' >> .bashrc

 ```

-Now run this in terminal:
+Now run this in the terminal:
 ```
 source ~/.bashrc
 ```
-Finally check if blender can be invoked from terminal:
+Finally check if Blender can be invoked from the terminal:
 ```
 blender --version
 ```